-When exporting your video, the export settings are crucial to the platform you are looking to present your content on.
+When exporting your video, the best export settings are crucial to the platform you are looking to present your content on.

 They vary depending on the platform, so you want to make sure your export settings in Premiere Pro CC are at the optimum level to provide your audience with quality video and audio.

-Set in and out points
+1. Firstly set in and out points

 Once you have finished editing your video you will want to set the in and out points to your video.
 Firstly move the playhead to where you want the rendering to begin on your video and press “I” on the keyboard.
 Then move over to where you wish the rendering of the video to end and click “O” on your keyboard.